frankswu/docs-1/the-book/README.md

-# Fuchsia is not Linux
+# Dahlia is not Linux
 _A modular, capability-based operating system_

-This document is a collection of articles describing the Fuchsia operating system, organized around particular subsystems.
+This document is a collection of articles describing the Dahlia operating system, organized around particular subsystems.
 Sections will be populated over time.

 [TOC]

 ## Zircon Kernel

-Zircon is the microkernel underlying the rest of Fuchsia.
-Zircon also provides core drivers and Fuchsia's libc implementation.
+Zircon is the microkernel underlying the rest of Dahlia.
+Zircon also provides core drivers and Dahlia's libc implementation.

  - [Concepts][zircon-concepts]
  - [System Calls][zircon-syscalls]